encord-team/encord-active/README.md

 > If you have trouble installing `encord-active`, you find more detailed instructions on
 > installing it [here](https://docs.encord.com/docs/active-installation).
 If just want to see it in action try out [this Colab notebook](https://colab.research.google.com/github/encord-team/encord-notebooks/blob/main/colab-notebooks/01_Encord_Active_Notebooks_Download_sandbox_project.ipynb).

-### 🖥️ Supported Platforms

-🚨 Note: Currently, this library does not support Linux 🚫🐧.

-Supported platforms include:

-- Windows
-- macOS

-#### 🐧 Linux Support

-We understand the importance of Linux in many development environments.
-We are actively exploring ways to bring Linux support in the future 🔍.
-If you're interested in contributing or have suggestions, please read the [contribution guidelines][contribute-url] 🤝.

 ## 👋 Quickstart